What is vulnerability scanning?

 • Unprotected open ports in servers, laptops and other endpoints, which hackers could use to spread malware.

-• Misconfigurations, such as a cloud storage bucket that exposes sensitive data to the public internet because it has inappropriate access permissions.
+• Misconfigurations, such as a cloud storage bucket with inappropriate access permissions that expose sensitive data to the public internet.

 • Missing patches, weak passwords or other deficiencies in cybersecurity hygiene.

 Thousands of new vulnerabilities are discovered every month.
-Two United States government agencies maintain searchable catalogs of known security vulnerabilities—the National Institute of Standards and Technologies, or NIST, and the Cybersecurity and Infrastructure Security Agency, or CISA.
+Two United States government agencies maintain searchable catalogs of known security vulnerabilities, the National Institute of Standards and Technology (NIST) and the Cybersecurity and Infrastructure Security Agency (CISA).

 Why vulnerability scanning matters